MafariT/SimpleChatBot/README.md

 ## Installation

-If you want to run SimpleChatBot from the source code, you will need to have Python 3 installed on your computer.
-You can download Python from the official website: [Python](https://www.python.org/downloads/)

-You also need to install the following Python packages:
+You need to install the following Python packages:
 - geocoder
 - requests
 - textblob